mvit777/BikeDistributor/README.md

   - A public Catalogue + Shopping Chart

  I have not yet started to work on this project and I'm probably opting for a serverless blazor app in Net5.0

+### BikeShop.Bot.Customer ###
+A selenium web-driver alike set of scripts to create Orders.

+It will pick Customers and issue orders randomly while testing the Blazor app user-interface

+### BikeShop.Bot.CustomerBehaviors ###
+Mainly a dream 'coz I don't know shit of AI beyond simple linear-regression.

+This bot should imitate the shopping behavior of 3-4 stereotypized customer behaviors.
+Ex:
+  - low budget: favours special offers and discount over any choice
+  - fashion victim: always buy newest or more expensive products
+  - customisation maniac: if he can't choose every single detail of the product he/she does not buy
+  - etc etc ...
+ Customer behaviors are composed by freely mixable collections of personality traits that act as indicators of a given Customer Behavior Model, so that you can derive/create also new behaviorus.

+ Customer Behavior Models are trained by BikeShop.Bot.AI.Customer.